 Thus, we encourage you to think of dental implants as an investment, and not as an expense.

-Okay, but what will my dental implants cost?
+Okay, so how much do dental implants cost?

-First, every case is unique.
-In general, however, single dental implants cost $1,000 to $1,500 per implant.
-Not per procedure—but per implant.
 Some patients are only going to need a single implant, whereas others will need several because they’re missing multiple teeth.
+In those cases All-on-4 dental implants are the best solution.

 Dental Implant Costs and Your Insurance Coverage